AMoussoulides/head-driven-camera-mouse-system/README.md

 model/shape_predictor_68_face_landmarks.dat
 ```

-Finally, run the ``gui.py`` file and choose your preffered mode of the application
+Finally, run the ``gui.py`` file and choose your preferred mode of the application

 ## Built With